 “In general, sweating is normal but a change in your sweat can mean a change in your health,” says Dr. Arakawa.
 “Talk to your doctor if you are sweating more or less than usual since this could be a symptom of a more serious condition.”

-Get more information about sweat in our health library.
+Get more information about sweat.